mjung5/covid-vignette-api/README.md

 ## `covidSummary`

 This function interacts with the `Summary` endpoint.
-It returned a `list` of 5 variables showing like world total confirmed case numbers, and world total deaths case numbers.
-One of the variable was the country, which I called it out and returned a `data.frame` with most recent data of confirmed cases, death cases, recovered cases for each country.
+It returned a `list` of 5 variables showing information such as the world total of confirmed case numbers and the world total death numbers.
+One of the variables was the country, which I brought out and returned a `data.frame` with the most recent data of confirmed cases, death cases, and recovered cases for each country.

 ``` r
 covidSummary <- function(){